Do you remember Personal Finance 101? I don’t. Because it didn’t exist.

 But how do you teach your kids about money if you don’t know what you’re doing?

-Well, I’ve heard of a finance course for children.
-That would be a great place to start.
-But other than that, you can start learning what you’re doing today.
+You can start learning what you’re doing today.
 The basics of good finances is easy to learn.
 Things like not spending more than you earn, investing simply yet wisely, and being prepared for hard times are common sense.
 But they aren’t commonly taught.

 How You Can Be Your Family’s Change